 The most popular cheese of Asturias is explained in an underground journey of unique character.
 The cave is located on the outskirts of the town of Arenas, on the right bank of the road that leads to Poncebos, on the banks of the emblematic Cares River, at the very doors of the National Park.
-The first thing we find is the Perfect replica of a typical mountain cabin, and it is not by chance, but because under these rustic roofs it is where the flame of custom and cheese-making began and is still alive.
-In it, the first stages of the development of Cabrales take place.
-We discovered in the household goods and utensils that everything has a magical alpine vocation, in which the cattle occupies a singular throne, because their careful and native nutrition is basic so that the milk has cabraliego name.
-The cabin also presents its dimension as a place of housing and hard work in the sheepfolds.
+The first thing we find is the Perfect replica of a typical mountain cabin, and it is not by chance, but because under these rustic ceilings is where the flame of custom and cheese-making began and continues to live.
+In it the first stages of the elaboration of Cabrales take place.
+We discover in the household goods and tools that everything has a magical alpine vocation, in which the cattle occupy a unique throne, since their careful and native nutrition is essential for the milk to have a cabraliego name.
+The cabin also shows us its dimension as a place of living and hard work in the sheepfolds..

 The route can be followed by free, following the explanatory panels and the graphic material inside the cave, or during a guided tour, perfectly illustrated, which lasts approximately half an hour.
-The story pormerizado goes desgranando the names and the purpose of each of the elements used in the development of Cabrales: pots (to heat the milk), «cuayar» (stomach of a suckling kid that once dried in the fire and after macerating for two days secretes a liquid called rennet), the beech wooden spoon used to cut the «cuayada» obtained by pouring the rennet into the milk, "Arniu" (mold for the pieces of cheese), letter or wooden sign that is introduced under the mold to mark the cheese and differentiate it in the ripening cave, "canastra" (basket of oval shape covered with fern where cheeses are deposited to transport them to the cave)…
+The story pormerizado goes desgranando the names and the purpose of each of the elements used in the development of Cabrales: pots (to heat the milk), "cuayar" (the stomach of a suckling kid that once dried over the fire and after macerating for two days secretes a liquid called rennet), the beech wood spoon used to cut the "cuayada" obtained by adding the rennet to the milk, «arniu» (mold for cheese pieces), letter or wooden sign that is inserted under the mold to mark the cheese and differentiate it in the maturing cave, «canastra» oval shape covered with fern where the cheeses are deposited to transport them to the cave) ...

 Names and phases of the work become confused in a unique semantics, which ultimately refers constantly to a popular essence, that which has the double virtue of illusioning the cabraliegos by the product obtained, and of astonishing the palates of half the world after the product consumed.
 A correspondence that has one of its main channels of communication in the second part of this museum cave, a totemic corner, the most natural and collected temple of cheese, which we discovered by raising our heads, in a narrow gallery of sparse light, maturing on hardwood shelves.
 In this hollow the texture of the cheese and the walls of the cavern seem to evolve towards a perfect harmony in colors and reliefs.